cloud-native-everything/nuage-python-scripts/README.md

 [stack@undercloud docker-python]$ python subnet.py subnetcreate -d vsd_managed_01 -z zonetest01 -s subnet002 -a 192.168.253.0 -n 255.255.255.0 -g 192.168.253.1 -x "this is a test"
 <class 'vspk.v6.nusubnet.NUSubnet'> (ID=86f23373-ba72-11eb-b895-83058a8b5958)
 ```

+# Some additional guidelines

+You can use python <<app.py>> --help any time to see the arguments

+Remember to change the connection data in every file.
+I would try to do a global file later for the connection info.
+session = vspk.NUVSDSession(username=u'csproot', password=u'csproot', enterprise=u'csp', api_url=u'https://10.5.0.211:8443')

+Visit my site https://www.cloud-native-everything.com/ or help us promoting